gamecreature/eso-dynamic-config/README.md

 /dynconf save low
 ```

+You can also do this using the settings menu...

 ## Command list

-Warning commands are space sensitive! (so type it exactly)
+Warning commands are space and case sensitive! (so type it exactly)

 ```
 /dynconf            : shows some help